 3. The production of hazardous waste is minimized and is disposed of in ways that are safe for both humans and the environment.
 Past contamination is cleaned up.

-14.3.1 Toxic Chemical Releases Annual releases of the four categories of chemical compounds accumulating in the environment that are considered the most toxic (dioxin, lead, mercury, and polycyclic compounds) were falling as a class until 2008, when the trend reversed direction.
+14.3.1 Toxic Chemical Releases Annual releases of the four categories of chemical compounds accumulating in the environment that are considered the most toxic (dioxin, lead, mercury, and polycyclic aromatic compounds) have generally increased since 2008.